It’s that time of the year again. Kids are back in school,...

 How I went from £36k in debt to being back in black

 Today we’re honoured to welcome Lisa, also known as @CoffeeCurls, to MoneyAware.
-From the lows of being in severe debt to finally paying the debt off with help from StepChange Debt Charity, this wonderful article about her own debt experience was originally posted on her own blog.
+From severe debt worries to finally paying it off with our help, this wonderful article was originally posted on her own blog.
 It’s well worth reading.

-If you’re in debt and feel that you need some help, I hope that reading this will reassure you and offer some useful suggestions.
-It depicts how I went from being £36,000 in debt and on the verge of depression and bankruptcy, to being ‘back in black’.
+If you’re in debt, I hope that reading this will encourage you to get the help you need.
+I went from being £36,000 in debt and on the verge of depression and bankruptcy, to being ‘back in black’.

-I knew we had debts, money had been somewhat scarce for several years as he had been frequently ‘off sick’ with a bad back and depression.
-I’m ashamed to admit it now but it just became a way of life.
+I knew we had debts.
+Money had been tight for several years as he was often ‘off sick’ with a bad back and depression.
+I’m ashamed to admit it now but it became a way of life.

 Only a small amount of debt ever got repaid

-We had re-mortgaged the house several times, once to consolidate all the debts, except that when the money came through he managed to convince me that he NEEDED some tools (although only expensive ones it seems), that he DESERVED a PlayStation, an Xbox and some games, and some new clothes, and we NEEDED a brand new lawnmower.
+We had re-mortgaged the house several times.
+Once was to roll up all of our debts in a consolidation loan.
+When the money came through he convinced me that he NEEDED some new, pretty expensive tools.
+He also said that he DESERVED a PlayStation, an Xbox and some games.
+Not to mention the new clothes and brand new lawnmower he felt entitled to.

 His attitude to money was always bad.
-Even when he wasn’t working he would think nothing of spending £5 on a PlayStation magazine and then say that we couldn’t afford branded nappies.
+Even when he wasn’t working he’ d think nothing of spending £5 on a PlayStation magazine.
+To add insult to injury, he’d then say that we couldn’t afford branded nappies.

 Once when I stood there having given back bubble bath, washing powder and tea bags, I was still £1.27 short.
 As I looked at the rest of the shopping trying to work out what else I could live without, the man behind me paid the difference.
 I was so embarrassed that I don’t even know if I thanked him.